sigmaSd/deno-nvim/README.md

   </summary>
 <img src="https://github.com/sigmaSd/nvim-deno-demos/raw/master/inlay_hints.png"/>

-Inlay hints are supported in deno from version 1.27.0, to use it install https://github.com/lvimuser/lsp-inlayhints.nvim and add this to your init.lua where you instantiate denols server:
+Inlay hints are supported in deno from version 1.27.0, to use it install https://github.com/lvimuser/lsp-inlayhints.nvim

+You can set it locally by using neoconf with these settings https://github.com/denoland/vscode_deno/blob/main/package.json#L245

+You can set it globally by adding this to your init.lua where you instantiate denols server:

 ```lua
 require "deno-nvim".setup({